Arthunkal: St. Andrew's Basilica, Arthunkal, Cherthala

 The church, officially St. Andrew's Basilica, Arthunkal, was originally built by the Portuguese missionaries in the 16th century.
 It has a fascinating history.
 The church was rebuilt in 1584, under the then vicar Fr.
 Jacoma Fenicio, whom the devotees claim, possessed magical powers to heal the body and mind.
 Devotees fondly referred to him as Arthunkal Veluthachan, which in English translates to fair skinned father.
 Fr.
 Fenicio died in 1632.
 Eight years after his death, the church was rebuilt again, this time facing the west towards the long white-sand beach on the shores of the Arabian Sea.
 In 1647, the statue of St. Sebastian, struck with arrows all over his bleeding body (he was executed at the order of the Roman emperor for embracing Christian faith) sculptured in Milan, was brought and placed in the Arthunkal church.
 Arthunkal St Andrews Forane Church, the first Parish of the Diocese of Alleppey has been elevated to the status of Basilica on 9 July 2010.
-Arthunkal Basilica is the first Basilica in the diocese of Alleppey and the 7th Basilica in Kerala.
-It is the 3rd Basilica on the Roman Catholic(Latin Rite) church of Kerala.

-([Thumpoli Thumpoly Church, the second most important church in the Diocese of Alleppey.)]
+Thumpoli Palli is the church that deserves to be the second "Minor Basilica" pilgrimage church in the diocese.